chrender/fizmo/README.md

 **Installation**

-Please see `QUICKSTART.txt` or `INSTALL.txt` on how to bulid the packages.
+Please see `INSTALL.txt` on how to bulid the packages.

 ---